Dates: February 18-21, 2016

 On Saturday and Sunday morning of Princess Half Marathon weekend the Epcot Wonder parking lot becomes the Race Retreat area.
 Pre-race this area features light food and drinks, a temperature-controlled tent, and a padded stretching area.
 Following a race the area contains changing tents, a self-treatment station, and a 10 minute massage for $10.

-To take part in these extras will set you back $70 if you are participating in the Enchanted 10k, $120 for the Princess Half Marathon, and $185 for the Glass Slipper Challenge.
+To take part in these extras will set you back $120 for those participating in the Princess Half Marathon.
 Sadly, it is not available for the tykes in the Diaper Dash.

 On Sunday of the Princess Half Marathon weekend, Downtown Disney becomes the site of the official after party.
 At this event runners, family, friends, and the general public can eat and shop all through Downtown Disney…much like you can anytime.